Act on Climate

 Here are some ways you can take action against climate change in our community:

 - How do you want to make your voice heard?
 You can join one of EarthCare’s Working Groups to share your ideas, become a Community Partner to support the implementation of the EarthCare Sustainability Plan, or urge your member of provincial or federal Parliament to take bold climate action!
-There are also several local grassroots organizations that are committed to fighting the crisis, and designed specifically for youth.
+There are also several local grassroots organizations that are committed to fighting the crisis, and some designed specifically for youth.
 For example, Environment North, CUSP (Citizens United for a Sustainable Planet), and Fridays For Future Thunder Bay are excellent initiatives to take part in.
 National groups such as 350.org can also help you to stay informed and take political action, from signing petitions, to on-the-street protests!

 - Educating ourselves and starting climate conversations with others is the first major step to taking action.
 Take a look at Climate Change TBay’s locally relevant collection of resources on the current impacts of climate change in our community, climate research, and a detailed list of solutions and actions to take.